lanl/LaGriT/docs/pages/docs/commands/CMO2.md

-## CONVENTION
+## Active CMO

+A mesh object is made current or active:
-As a result of any command that generates a new mesh object, the newly generated mesh object becomes active. <br>
+- As a result of any command that generates a new mesh object
-As a result of any command that changes a mesh object (e.g. **copyatt**) the changed mesh object becomes active.<br>
+- As a result of any command that changes a mesh object (e.g. **copyatt**)
-Use **cmo/select** to explicitly specify the current and active mesh object.
+- Use **cmo/select** to explicitly specify the current active mesh object.

 ## RESERVED NAMES